SundarrajR11/Selenium/README.md

 ## About Me

-I am [Your Name], a passionate learner with a keen interest in software testing and automation.
+I am Sundarraj R, a passionate learner with a keen interest in software testing and automation.
 This repository is a record of my efforts to become proficient in using Selenium with Java to automate web testing tasks.

 ## Learning Objectives